NynaSunner/NynaSunner.github.io/shrines/homestuck/classes.md

 Saw it described as "toxic masculinity Class".
 Honestly?
 True.

-As my own Class it's the one I know the most about lol.
-Also I swear it's not as edgy as it sounds.

 Knights have suffered a deep, personal wound (sometimes even referred to as a trauma) that causes them to become insecure about a part of themselves, in this case part of their Aspect, which makes them hide their true selves behind a mask.

 They will try to only show their best side, often by overcompensating with other parts of their own Aspect.
-Hiding their insecurities, Knights struggle opening up to others, asking for help and showing weakness.
+Hiding their insecurities, Knights struggle opening up to others, asking for help, and showing weakness.

 Some people refer to the behavior of a Knight hiding themselves as "turtling".
 Like a turtle hiding in its shell.
 Safe from the outside world, safe from judgement, safe from further harm.

 A Knight's goal is to overcome their insecurities and take off their mask, showing who they truly are to the world.

-Knights in SBURB have the added role of helping the Space player breed the Genesis frog, needed to win the game.
-It's also theorized that a session will lack the Knight's Aspect, since the beta kids' session is rushed and they have a Knight of Time, and the beta trolls' session has a lack of unity and they have a Knight of Blood.
+Knights in SBURB have the added role of helping the Space player breed the Genesis Frog, needed to win the game.
+Also, a session will lack the Knight's Aspect (since the beta kids' session is rushed and they have a Knight of Time, and the beta trolls' session has a lack of unity and they have a Knight of Blood).

 This last point should not be an issue if the Knight does their job, since their power is to exploit their aspect.
 They will take whatever little of their Aspect there is and milk it 'til it's dry.
 They know what they need and where to get it and they will optimize the hell out of it.